 You can find yourself paying a bit more when combining lipo with other cosmetic procedures.
 Here are the average basic fees for various post-bariatric procedures that act as terrific complements to cosmetic lipo.
 The cost of a tummy tuck is $6,200 on average.
 A panniculectomy can cost between $8,000 and $15,000, while a lower body lift costs $7,924.

 While health insurance is unlikely to pay for an aesthetic procedure, medical financing is available.
 Companies like Prosper Healthcare Lending can help you pay for the cosmetic surgeries you want.
 You can then worry about how to pay for the procedures later with affordable and manageable payment terms.

 What Qualifies You for Post-Bariatric Surgery?

 Losing a significant amount of weight with bariatric surgery can improve your health in more ways than one, in other words.
-This is good news, as being of sound health is important if you wish to qualify for a post-bariatric procedure.
+This is good news, as sound health is important if you wish to qualify for a post-bariatric procedure.

 Skin Tone after Weight Loss